June 3, Reading 1 – Deuteronomy 14:22-15:23

 SJA Notes

-Thank You for Your mercy to us, not giving to us what we deserve, and instead granting us rescue!
+Thank You for Your grace – giving to us what we do not deserve.

 Amen.